Zeno-X/Nebula/README.md

 # Nebula

-Nebula a library of C++11 components.
+Nebula is a library of C++11 components.